 Foreigners are asked to follow the Iran dress code, but no need to panic about it.

 The veil can be a shawl or a scarf, and the hijab styles are literally countless: hiding the hair completely, leaving some out to be seen, black, colorful, flowery, covering a high hairstyle that reminds of an odalisque, a small shawl knotted under the chin, a long scarf loosely wrapped around the neck, a shawl wrapped around the head, and so on and so forth.
-You can choose what type of hijab suits you best, for example this headscarf for a more serious look and this headscarf in different colors good for spring.
+You can choose what type of hijab suits you best, be it a headscarf for a more serious look or with brighter colors perfect for spring.
 Many Iranian women wear also a chador, full-body-length piece of fabric open in the front and usually black.
-Obviously tourists are not asked to wear it, unless they are entering the shrines, mausoleums of the main Imams.
+Obviously, tourists are not asked to wear it unless they are entering the shrines, mausoleums of the main Imams.

 Foreigners will also hardly be able to keep up with the latest hijab fashion, but don’t get despondent, you can always learn.
 After only four times and four years I’ve been going to Iran, I finally gave up and bought myself one of those huge hair claw clips to keep the headscarf hanging and sort of stuck.
 I have to say that it worked quite well and I even started forgetting to check if the veil was in place.